OpenDNDApps/.github/profile/README.md

 ## Hi there 👋

-OpenRPG.app is a collection of free and open source apps and websites made by and for TTRPGs/VTTs players and game masters.
+Here you'll find a collection of free and open source apps and websites made by and for TTRPGs/VTTs players and game masters.

-AKA openvtt.app - opendnd.app :)
+openrpg.app AKA openvtt.app - opendnd.app :)